bids-standard/bids-website/docs/blog/posts/2021-12-14-steering_group_minutes.md

      </li>
     </ul>
     <p>
-     ––&gt; Try to meet with Remi etc to converge with the website
+     ––&gt; Try to meet with Remi and so on to converge with the website
     </p>
    </td>
    <td>